Antkmk/Antkmk/README.md

 <p><b>HOW</b> to use the template: The documentation outlines and describes everything that goes into this app.
 The documentation also includes links to some of the resources, solutions, and "how tos" that I found useful.</p>

-<p>Once you've downloaded the app you can run it in the Unity editor, or on an Android or iOS device.</p>
+<p>Once you've downloaded the app you can run it in the Unity editor, or on an Android or iOS device.
+The template is designed to run in portrait mode, so you should select an appropriate screen dimension.</p>

 <p>You can also view or use individual scripts in the repository if you don't want the entire template.
 The code is free to use and hopefully you find it helpful. </p>